As I was recently getting my 1 year old out of the stroller, I noticed for the first time in quite a while there wasn’t gallons…

 The Benefit of Feeling Empty

 I don’t think God intended the celebration of Jesus’ birth to be a hectic season.
 But for most of us, it’s just how the holidays are— at least in the culture we were born into.
-We can try (and probably should try) to simplify and cut back a bit, but there’s a lot of worthwhile things to partake in, so avoiding busyness is almost impossible.
+We can try (and probably should try) to simplify and cut back a bit, but there’s many worthwhile things to partake in, so avoiding busyness is almost impossible.

 But there’s something quite good that happens when we have an empty tank (whether it’s due to the burdens or busyness of Christmas)…We remember the one who fills us up!